ciur/papermerge/README.md

 future reference.
 For example receipts are perfect examples - you don't need to read receipts everyday, but eventually you will need them for your tax declaration.
-In this sense - scanned documents, which are usually in PDF or TIFF format, are a perfect match.
+In this sense - scanned documents, which are usually in PDF or TIFF format, are perfect match.

-Out of scope (at least of near future) are Office documents (ODT, DOCX....), text files (notes) which usually are editable.
+Out of scope (at least for near future) are Office documents (ODT, DOCX....), text files (notes) which usually are editable.
+In future Papermerge might support Office documents (ODT etc), but that feature will be provided as plugins.

 Papermerge is simply not designed to store books.
+Yes, you can scan a book and import it in Papermege, but again - this is not what Papermerge was designed for.

 ## Features